peferetin/peferetin/README.md

 - 💬 Ask me about React
 - 📫 How to reach me: 0176 **********
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...Hobboes
+- ⚡ Fun fact: ...Hobbies
 -->